stormchaserroleplaying/stormchaserRPG/Skills/Athletics/index.md

 #### Diving
 Sometimes a belly flop is fine, but most players want to avoid taking damage when falling into water.
 Slipping unnoticed into water to evade a dock guard might come in handy for port rogues.

-#### Escapology
-Between spider webs and bounty hunter manacles, a quick Escape is sometimes the better part of valor.

 #### Tumbling
 Avoiding damage from a big fall or sliding through an opponents legs, mobile characters often need to tumble.